understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

 ### Installing via requirements.txt

-Alternatively, you can simply install Quantus from the requirements.txt as found [here](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/requirements.txt).
+Alternatively, you can simply install Quantus from the [requirements.txt](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/requirements.txt).
 Note that this installation requires that either [PyTorch](https://pytorch.org/) or [TensorFlow](https://www.TensorFlow.org) are already installed on your machine.

 ```setup